 Using PowerShell for reconnaissance

-PowerShell can be used for reconnaissance activities, such as network mapping and system enumeration.
+PowerShell can be used for reconnaissance activities like network mapping and system enumeration.
 Here are some examples:

 To map a network using PowerShell, you can use the following command: